Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic

-Building upon the two‑state local approximation introduced in \cref{eq: 2x2_eigen}, we now systematically classify the possible interactions between two modes in a single‑parameter Hermitian eigenproblem, summarise them in \cref{tab: 4scenarios} and discuss each in turn.
+\Cref{tab: modal_interactions} classifies the possible interactions in single‑parameter Hermitian eigenproblems, linking each scenario to the eigengap, coupling strength, and symmetry structure.
+This classification directly informs the tracking strategy.

-\textbf{Scenario 1 – Symmetry‑protected true crossing.} If the two modes belong to different irreducible representations of a symmetry respected by the waveguide, the off‑diagonal coupling vanishes identically: $b(k)\equiv0$ for all $k$.
-The eigenvalues are simply $a(k)$ and $c(k)$, and a true crossing occurs when $a(k)=c(k)$.
-Because $b(k)=0$, the eigenvectors do not mix; they remain the uncoupled ones and vary analytically through the crossing.
-Consequently, the MAC condition \cref{eq: correct_tracking} holds even for relatively coarse steps – this is the benign situation analysed in \cref{sec: symmetry}.
+\textbf{Scenario 1---Symmetry-protected crossing (SPC).} When the two modes belong to different irreducible representations of a symmetry respected by the waveguide, the off‑diagonal coupling vanishes identically: $b(k)\equiv0$ for all $k$.
+The eigenvalues are simply $a(k)$ and $c(k)$, and a true crossing occurs when $a=c$.
+The eigenvectors do not mix and evolve analytically, so the NCC~\cref{eq:NCC} holds even for coarse steps---this is the benign situation analysed in \cref{sec:symmetry}.

-\textbf{Scenario 2 – Avoided crossing (veering).} In the absence of symmetry, $b(k)\neq0$ generically.
-The eigenvalues cannot become exactly equal (the square‑root term never vanishes); instead they approach each other, reach a minimum separation (the gap), and then diverge – a phenomenon known as avoided crossing or veering.
-Over the narrow $k$ interval where the gap is small, the eigenvectors undergo a rapid but continuous exchange.
-The derivative formula \cref{eq: qprime_expansion} shows that the eigenvector sensitivity is inversely proportional to the eigenvalue gap; hence in veering regions the eigenvectors change dramatically.
-MAC tracking then requires a step size $\Delta k$ small enough to resolve this variation.
-Theorem 1 in \cref{sec: existence} guarantees that such a sufficiently small $\Delta k$ always exists, and the adaptive algorithm (\cref{sec: adaptive}) automatically supplies it.
+\textbf{Scenario 2---Avoided crossing (veering).} Without symmetry protection, $b(k)\neq0$ generically.
+The eigenvalues repel, reaching a minimum gap $2\min|b|>0$; over this narrow interval the eigenvectors undergo a rapid but continuous exchange. \Cref{eq:qprime_expansion} shows that the eigenvector derivative scales as $1/\text{gap}$, explaining the tracking difficulty.
+A sufficiently small step $\Delta k$ always exists (Proposition~1) and the adaptive algorithm of \cref{sec:adaptive} supplies it.

+This is the generic behaviour in coupled systems.
+In symmetric laminates, mirror symmetry separates Lamb waves into $S$ and $A$ families that may cross, but modes within the same family still veer.
+In unsymmetric waveguides, all modes are hybridised and \emph{every} interaction is an avoided crossing; no pure modes exist, and veering is a ubiquitous feature of the spectrum.

-\textbf{Scenario 3 – Crossing with non‑zero coupling (impossible).} For a single‑parameter Hermitian matrix family, a true eigenvalue crossing ($\lambda_i=\lambda_j$) necessarily forces $b(k)=0$.
-This is a direct consequence of the Wigner–von Neumann non‑crossing rule (\cref{sec: wigner}).
-Hence the combination “crossing + non‑zero coupling” cannot occur; it is listed only for logical completeness.
+\textbf{Scenario 3---Crossing with non‑zero coupling} is impossible in a single‑parameter Hermitian system (Wigner--von Neumann rule) and is listed only for completeness.